 Also, do everything you can ahead of time to make your sabbath easy and enjoyable to carry out.
 Plan for any roadblocks that could keep you from entering into this space well.
 For instance, if there’s a fun craft project I’m hoping to work on, I’ll need to shop for whatever I lack beforehand; otherwise I’ll spend precious sabbath hours searching for items in the store rather than creating with my Creator.

 Note: Did you know sabbath can occur on any day of the week?
-It’s not limited to Sundays (thank goodness for pastoral families like mine, because Sunday is actually when the biggest “work” happens around here).
+It’s not limited to Sundays (which is great, because for pastoral families like mine, Sunday is actually when the biggest “work” happens around here).
 Choose the day that makes sense for you—whenever you have the most freedom to get away from your normal patterns of productivity.
 (I typically take Thursdays.)

 Think of this part as a recipe: you’re going for a unique-to-you mixture of rest (napping, observing nature, reading for fun, etc.), play (painting, biking, putting a puzzle together, etc.), and worship (praying, reading Scripture, singing, etc.).
 Feeling inspired?
 List ideas for each of the three categories that especially reflect you, your needs, and your interests.
 Then it’s as easy as pulling one or two from each, and voila!
 A ready-made sabbath tailored just for you, with endless variations for the future.